 - Terri Schmidt, MD (EMS and Emergency Medicine)

-The National POLST Paradigm Office supports the activities of the National POLST Paradigm and serves as a resource to all POLST programs.
+The National POLST Office supports the activities of National POLST and serves as a resource to all POLST programs.
 Originally housed at the Oregon Health & Science University (OHSU) Center for Ethics in Health Care, the National Office left OHSU in January 2017.
-The National POLST Paradigm is a project of Tides and based in Washington DC.
+National POLST is a project of Tides and is based in Washington DC.